 How much does it cost?

-Aside from the cost of the connection pack, all products include 23 percent value-added tax (VAT) as of July 1; plus a 12 percent state tax is automatically deducted from the amount of talk time each time you recharge or top up.* There is no charge to receive calls or sms (short message service or text message) within Greece, but charges plus roaming will apply when using a prepaid Greek SIM card in another country.
+Aside from the cost of the connection pack, all products include 23 percent value-added tax (VAT) as of July 1, 2010; plus a 12 percent state tax is automatically deducted from the amount of talk time each time you recharge or top up.* There is no charge to receive calls or sms (short message service or text message) within Greece, but charges plus roaming will apply when using a prepaid Greek SIM card in another country.

 Each company has a multitude of plans with prices for domestic and international sms, MMS and per minute charges for phone calls to land lines and cell/mobile phones in the same or different network.
-Doing a comparison would be time-consuming and impossible to keep current because prices and terms change often.
+Doing a comparison would be time-consuming and impossible to keep current because prices and terms change monthly, even daily.
 Follow the links provided at the end of this article under ‘Contact Info’ to get a sense of cost and individual plans, or visit a local store and tell them what you prefer to receive an informed recommendation.

-* Certain purchases allow the user to keep the 12 percent tax.
+*Certain purchases allow the user to keep the 12 percent tax.
 If you think 12 percent is high, Greece charges an average of 36 percent tax on cell/mobile subscriptions, which is the highest in Europe.
 The EU average is 17-20 percent.

 How to register

 Registering your prepaid Greek SIM card only takes a few minutes, is free of charge, and must be done in person.
 You cannot register online or by phone.

 The information that follows is based on conversations and official documentation from each of the three companies.
 However, let’s remember this is Greece, where implementation and adherence to rules can range from strict to lax.
 That means everyone’s experience may vary.

 New users: Everyone using a prepaid Greek SIM card phone for the first time on or after November 8, 2009 is a ‘new’ user and must register to activate the SIM card before making a call or sending sms/MMS.
 A recorded message announces this, most likely in Greek.